Mold Removal in Vienna, WV West Virginia 26105

 Simple Signs That You Could Have a Mold Problem

 1. Moldy Smell.
 It's a unique smell.
-Even if it's impossible to detect anything, you know that it's there.
+Even if you can't discern anything, you know it's there.

-2. visible microbial growth.
-Dark splotches on the walls, ceiling flooring, or baseboards.
-Splotches across the ceiling may suggest a leaky roof or burst pipe or condensation in ductwork.
-Dark patches or brown or black mold that are visible on the walls may be a sign of a cracked or burst pipe behind the drywall.
-It may be an incipient leak, but the damage can only increase.
+2. Visible Microbial Growth.
+Dark splotches on the ceilings, walls flooring, or baseboards.
+Splotches in the ceiling may be a sign of a leaky roof, burst pipe, or condensation in ductwork.
+Dark spots or dark brown or black mold in the walls may indicate a cracked or burst pipe behind the drywall.
+It may be an ongoing leak, however the damage is likely to increase.

-3. Soft Moist Spots on the Floors, Walls or Ceiling.
-This might suggest that microbial growth is occurring.
-Mold may not be visible at this point, but it could be hidden behind the drywall, on the support studs, underneath the flooring, or in the attic of your home.
+3. soft moist spots on the Floors, Walls or Ceiling.
+This may suggest that the microbial growth may be present.
+The mold may appear invisible yet but it may be hiding behind the drywall or on the supportive studs, under flooring or in the attic of your home.

 • Children